Ruchita-Raghu/ruchita-raghu-portfolio/Application & Practice/Classroom Learning.md

    </ul>
 <li> <i> Sustainability </li>  </i>
    <ul>
-   <li> Concepts - Distinction between climate change and golbal warming, geography concepts, issues at ground level, effects felt at city level, predictions about the future, human and business response, news and trends studied. </li>
+   <li> Concepts - Distinction between climate change and global warming, geography concepts, issues at ground level, effects felt at city level, predictions about the future, human and business response, news and trends studied. </li>
    </ul>
 <li> <i> History - World War I </li> </i>
    <ul>
    <li> Exposure to WW1 facts and happenings, WW1 literature, exploration of artifacts and databases, reading stories and government documents, studying all aspects of the war - at the warfield and at home.
-Studied poilitical, cultural, historical, geographical, and social implications of the war on everyone. </li>
+Studied political, cultural, historical, geographical, and social implications of the war on everyone. </li>
    <li> Assignments - Read and interpret posters of and about the war, access databases to extract information, learn use of primary sources of information in history, academic papers about the war and its happenings. </li>
    </ul>
 <li> <i> Geography - Global Environment Change </li> </i>